 Travertine – a lime stone deposit from mineral springs.

 Bring water and a snack.
-I wouldn’t spend money within the park unless absolutely necessary.
+I wouldn’t spend money in the park unless absolutely necessary.
 With that said, there is a bar located in the center of the park.

 Swimming is STRICTLY prohibited.
 Just like touching stalactites in caves, skin oils and acidity can harm the natural process of Travertine forming.
 As tempting as it may be, keep out of the water.